 I’m also quite impressed with the camera’s ability to deliver good quality shots in reasonably low light, too.
 But if the light is too dim, there’s a slight ‘watercolour painting’ effect, because the phone tries to brighten each pixel and then smooth out the contrast between each.
 The ‘live focus’ and ‘food’ modes are pretty cool too, if you want to take nice close-ups with professional-type background blur.
 The camera does that with close-ups anyway, but these modes make the blur more pronounced.

-With video, the slow-mo and super slow-mo video modes are quite nice, especially if you’re into posting videos on social media.
+With video, the Samsung A7’s slow-motion and super slow-mo video modes are quite nice, especially if you’re into posting videos on social media.
 They even let you adjust the time and settings after you’ve taken the video.
-And the auto-upgrade to Android 9 makes the super slow-mo mode automatically add dramatic background music (which you can change or mute).
+And the auto-update of Android makes the super slow-mo mode automatically add dramatic background music (which you can change or mute).
 I wish I could apply slow-motion to videos taken in other modes, though.
 The automatic video stabilisation is also a nice touch.

 Selfies, and other stuff

 I’m not big on selfies, but the front camera on this phone takes some nice shots, too.
 With the ‘wide selfie’ mode, no group is too big to fit.
-And the Android 9 upgrade adds the ‘live focus’ mode to the front camera for some nice background blur.
+And the Android update adds the ‘live focus’ mode to the front camera for some nice background blur.

 One of the things that bothered me with the camera was that I couldn’t change the default mode, and had to switch to my favourite mode manually every time.
-The auto-upgrade to Android 9 has added a workaround: you can set the camera to open in the last mode you used.
+The Android update added a workaround: you can set the camera to open in the last mode you used.
 It’s not the same, but saves time if you use one mode a lot.

 The bottom line

 No doubt, there’s better phone cameras out there, but very few (if any) at this price.
-So if you’re looking for a phone with a great camera and with lots of bells and whistles, all at a decent price, you can’t go wrong with the Samsung Galaxy A7.
+So if you’re looking for a great phone camera with lots of bells and whistles, and all at a decent price, you can’t go wrong with the Samsung Galaxy A7.